bliutwo/disease-ontology/README.md

 # Overview:

-Disease ontology capturing most common diseases patients have, designed for instructional purposes:
+This is a disease ontology capturing most common diseases patients have, designed for instructional purposes:
 - to better visualize diseases
 - to observe an easy to understand and modify disease ontology
 - less powerful but more understandable